Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Well, not many Aussies.

-Terry Jenner, Warnies coach, funnily enough.
+Terry Jenner, Warnie's coach, funnily enough.

-Another spin bowler from the 70s.
+another spin bowler from the 70s.

-He's done time.
+It's done time.

 A few subcontinental murderers and stuff.